krreet/evolentContactApp/README.md

 A single actions file (`index.js`) contains several actions to add/create/delete contacts while a single reducer file (`index.js`) listens for any actions and updates the store accordingly.
 The reducer file also initializes the store with a contact.

 The root file (`App.js`) leverages React-Redux's connect method to access the store and passes down state (all contacts) and action creators (such as add and delete) to child components.

+#### components
+This folder contains all the common components which are used throughout the project.

+#### index.js
+Index.js simply does client side rendering using the data provided

+#### modules
+Modules are the way of organising different domain-specific modules in the project

 **Routes**:
 * `/`: list all contacts